brespina/personal-portfolio/content/projects/project_4.md

 +++
-title = "Gaussian and Laplacian Kernel Convolutions for Blurring and Sharpening" description = "built custom filtering functions for blurring and sharpening images as well as implemented varying filtering methods to handle different types of noise within images." weight = 1
+title = "Gaussian and Laplacian Kernel Convolutions for Blurring and Sharpening" description = "Python, Pandas, NumPy, Scikit-Learn, OpenCV. built custom filtering functions for blurring and sharpening images as well as implemented varying filtering methods to handle different types of noise within images." weight = 1

 [extra]